3D Printing Offers Patient Specific Orthopedic Care

 • Food

-Future printers may have the ability to combine materials.
-Researchers at the Massachusetts Institute of Technology have created a prototype 3D printer that can build models with up to 10 materials at once!
+Future printers may combine multiple materials simultaneously.
+Researchers at the Massachusetts Institute of Technology have created a prototype capable of printing models with up to 10 different materials at once.
+This multi-material capability opens new possibilities for creating prosthetic devices and medical models that mimic the natural variation in human tissue.

 Did You Know?

-A sector of the Japanese Ministry of Health, Labour and Welfare Department has announced that the cost of 3D printed organ models that are to be utilized in medical treatments and surgeries will be covered by standard medical insurance, as a way to ensure that Japanese citizens have access to life-saving medical procedures.
+A sector of the Japanese Ministry of Health, Labour and Welfare has announced that the cost of 3D printed organ models for medical treatment and surgeries will now be covered by standard medical insurance.
+This initiative ensures that patients have access to life-saving procedures and highlights the growing global acceptance of 3D printing in modern medicine.